lustre-labs/lustre/pages/guide/03-side-effects.md

 So far, we have seen side effects that are expected to _return something_ to our program.
 If we fire an HTTP request, it wouldn't be much use if we couldn't get the response back!
-Sometimes folks wrongly assume effects _must_ use the `dispatch` function their given, but this isn't true!
+Sometimes folks wrongly assume effects _must_ use the `dispatch` function they're given, but this isn't true!

 It's also totally valid to write effects that don't dispatch any messages.
 Earlier we saw an example of how to read from local storage, we might also want an effect